clinical-meteor/r5-miscellaneous/input/pagecontent/index.md

 Taking ownership of one's healthrecords can be a lifechanging and empowering decision.
 Rather than guessing about your health, one can participate in the process of measuring and understanding your health.
 You may find FHIR useful when:

 - Aggregating your health records from different health clinics
+- Collecting and tracking health data using apps, sensors, wearables, and other devices.
 - Researching and understanding your own health
 - Researching and understanding a diagnosis your healthcare provider made
 - Making sure the records your physician or nurse have about you is correct